How to deal with rejection during your job search

 - Putting your mind at ease – as I said earlier when you get a knockback your mind can go into overdrive.
 Where you see a failure on your part the truth may be that someone just pipped you to the post.

 - You learn from your previous mistakes.
 There may be a habit you are unaware of, maybe your spoke too much during an interview, maybe you didn’t give enough information, but how do you change this behaviour if you don’t find out in the first place?
 For interview tips why not check out our blog?

 - It shows your willingness to learn and improve which is a great quality and one that leaves a good impression with the employer. (you never know another position could come up with them).

 There are always new job opportunities out there.

-‘what’s for you won’t go by you‘ – This isn’t everyone’s ideal way of thinking, but really if you take in to consideration all the good things that you have that wouldn’t have occurred had you chosen a different path.
+‘what’s for you won’t go by you‘ – This isn’t everyone’s ideal way of thinking, but really if you take into consideration all the good things that you have that wouldn’t have occurred had you chosen a different path.
 There are other opportunities out there and you will be successful.
-It is hard when you have you heart set on a dream job, but another dream job could be just around the corner.
+It is hard when you have your heart set on a dream job, but another dream job could be just around the corner.
 Never lose sight of that.

 Something to remember